 Low back pain is a common problem that affects about 80% of adults at some point in life.
-The pain management experts at Tarpon Interventional Pain & Spine Care treat all causes of back pain at their offices in West Plano, North Plano, and Addison, Texas.
+The pain management experts at Tarpon Interventional Pain & Spine Care treat all causes of back pain at their offices in West Plano and North Plano, Texas.
 If you suffer from low back pain, schedule an appointment online or by phone today.

 The bones (vertebrae) in your lower back are the largest in your spine.
 This is because your lower back (lumbar region) supports the weight of your upper body and withstands powerful forces from actions such as lifting, bending, and twisting.
 Because the low back plays such a central role in the way you move, it’s susceptible to numerous injuries and conditions that cause pain.